-In addition to the research work in multimedia information retrieval, our work is also related to two broad research topics in machine learning: semi-supervised learning and active learning.
-In contrast to traditional supervised learning, semi-supervised learning exploits both labeled and unlabeled data, an approach which has been actively studied in recent years [Chapelle et al. 2006].
-We investigate here the semi-supervised SVM technique [Sindhwani et al. 2005] with applications to relevance feedback in CBIR for solving the problem of learning with small number of labeled examples.
-On the other hand, active learning has been extensively studied in machine learning in the past decade [Cohn et al. 1995; Liere and Tadepalli 1997; McCallum and Nigam 1998; Schohn and Cohn 2000; Tong and Koller 2000].
+Apart from its connection with research work in multimedia information retrieval, our work is also related to two broad research topics in machine learning: semisupervised learning and active learning.
+In contrast to traditional supervised learning, semisupervised learning exploits both labeled and unlabeled data, an approach which has been actively studied in recent years [Chapelle et al. 2006].
+We investigate here the semisupervised SVM technique [Sindhwani et al. 2005] as applied to relevance feedback in CBIR for solving the problem of learning with small numbers of labeled examples.
+Active learning has also been extensively studied in the machine learning in the past decade [Cohn et al. 1995; Liere and Tadepalli 1997; McCallum and Nigam 1998; Schohn and Cohn 2000; Tong and Koller 2000].
 However, traditional approaches often choose only one example for labeling in each active learning iteration and seldom explicitly address the batch sampling issue.
-Recently, some work has emerged on studying batch mode active learning [Hoi et al. 2006; Hoi et al. 2006; Yuhong Guo 2007].
-But most of these solutions were developed under the probabilistic framework of kernel logistic regressions, which is not directly applicable to the SVM models.
+Recently, some work has emerged on studying batch mode active learning [Hoi et al. 2006a, 2006b; Yuhong Guo 2007].
+However, most of the solutions presented were developed under the probabilistic framework of kernel logistic regressions, which is not directly applicable to the SVM models.
 Our batch mode active learning technique in this work is motivated and built under the same theoretical framework used for SVMs.

-3. SEMI-SUPERVISED SVM BATCH MODE ACTIVE LEARNING
+3. SEMISUPERVISED SVM BATCH MODE ACTIVE LEARNING

-In this section, we first formulate relevance feedback in CBIR as a problem of batch mode active learning, followed by the presentation of a semi-supervised kernel learning approach and the min-max framework for SVM batch mode active learning.
+In this section, we first formulate relevance feedback in CBIR as a problem of batch mode active learning, and then present a semisupervised kernel learning approach and a min-max framework for SVM based batch mode active learning.